andrew-arkhipov/Grade-Analytics/README.md

 source <env-folder-name>/bin/activate
 ```

-After activating, to install the dependencies run:
+After activating, install the dependencies with:
 ```
 pip install -r requirements.txt
 ```

-### File Structure
+### Usage
 The target directory for downloads is passed in as a positional argument within the bash command.

-`utils.py` holds utilities to help with scraping.

-`scraper.py` is the actual script.
-To run it, use the below command:
+To use the scraper, run the following command:
 ```
 python scraper.py <absolute/path/to/target/directory>
 ```